laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 - `Type^ ptr` is a `SharedPtr<Type>`
 - `Type- ptr` is a `WeakPtr<Type>`

-> The use of plain local/stack-allocated or member variables is still preferred, of course.
+> The use of plain local/stack-allocated or of member variables is still preferred, of course.
 > Use (smart) pointers only when you need them.